Akuli/porcupine/README.md

 ![Screenshot.](screenshot.png)

-This editor supports everything that an editor needs to support:
+This editor has everything that a Python editor needs:

 - Syntax highlighting with different color themes
 - Converting tabs to spaces
+- Automatic indenting
-- Automatic indenting and indent/dedent block with tab and shift+tab
+- Indent/dedent block with Tab and Shift+Tab
 - Stripping trailing whitespace
+- Line numbers
+- Line length marker
-- Simple autocompleting with tab
+- Simple all-words-in-file autocompleting with tab
+- Multiple files can be opened at the same time like pages in a web browser
 - Status bar that shows current line and column numbers
-- Multiple files can be opened at the same time in separate tabs
-- Line numbers
-- Simple setting dialog
+- Simple and easy-to-use setting dialog
+- PEP-8 compatible default settings

 These features will be added later:

-- Line length marker
 - Something that runs the file in a terminal or PowerShell

 ## How do I run this thing?